 Gender dysphoria has been in the news a lot lately, but what’s it all about?

-Gender dysphoria refers to a mental condition whereby the individual has the strong sense, sustained over a long period of time, that they are “in the wrong body”.
+It refers to a mental condition whereby the individual has the strong sense, sustained over a long period of time, that they are “in the wrong body”.
 This gives rise to intense feelings of distress that, in some cases, are alleviated by medical and/or surgical intervention to make the body look more like that of the sex the person identifies as.

 In fact, it’s just as important to understand what gender dysphoria isn’t, as what it is!

 Gender dysphoria is not having interests and hobbies stereotypically associated with the opposite sex.
-A woman can love Formula One, and a man adore tapestry, without having gender dysphoria.
+A woman can love Formula One, and a man adore tapestry, without having it.
 Many people—but not all—with gender dysphoria do display a preference for the interests and hobbies associated with the sex other than their natal one—but it’s not clear whether this is because of inborn reasons, cultural pressure, or a combination of the two.
 It’s important to remember that cultural forces have a big influence on which hobbies and interests are considered “feminine” and which “masculine” (knitting was traditionally a male occupation in Iceland, for example, unlike the UK).

 If you or someone you love has gender dysphoria, it’s important to talk with someone who can help you deal with the difficult emotions associated with it.
 While options such as surgery and other medical intervention are available—and can be very helpful to some people with gender dysphoria—having elective surgery, with irreversible consequences, or taking long term hormonal treatments, again potentially with irreversible consequences, are decisions that should be taken after a lot of careful thought.